mu-arch/SaureksCloset/README.md

 ### What you need

 - The supported **Windows 1.12.1 client, build 5875**.
 This is not an addon for modern WoW Classic or Retail.
+Other clients may be possible to be support, open a Github issue.
 - **VanillaFixes** configured to launch your game.
 - **VanillaHelpers.dll** installed and enabled in `dlls.txt`.
 - Both parts of Saurek's Closet: the **`SaureksCloset` addon folder** and **`SaureksCloset.dll`** from the release download.